Mrs. Epstein has soft scrambled eggs, fruit, hash browns, smoked salmon and black forest ham, crunchy stack of wheat toast. We go at it like refugees.

 After a long lovemaking session, we merge to supreme sublime.
 We are still in each other when we awake.
 I’d never had a merging last an entire night.
 Wow.
 Amaya must have enjoyed it, she’s in a smiley haze.

 Breakfast is a variety of Andaluz Omelets, which includes several fillings, so it can be vegetarian or carnivore.
 We do various veg mixtures.
-The bacon eaters like it really crisp and it gets too mushy in an omelet.
 Three orders of crispy bacon on the side, wheat and sourdough toast.

 Pack up the Escalade, vehicle of choice.
 Amaya is familiar with the controls and handling and even with six, even with Chan as one of the six, it’s got room for equipment.
 This one has all wheel drive and oversized tires, excellent ground clearance.